JPLiu/VimCustomFiles/README.md

-# Vim-Syntax
+# Vim-Syntax-Files

-My Personal Vim Syntax file for txt and other filetype.
+Personal Vim Syntax files for txt and other filetype.